Home

 Late Assignments/Incompletes

-Unless I have agreed in advance, all assignments are due at the end of the class period they are due.
-Informing the instructor of your intention to be absent does not waive your obligation to submit the work that is due.
-Late assignments lose one full letter grade per class they are late.
+Unless I have agreed in advance, all assignments are due at the beginning of the class period listed on the course schedule.
+Informing the instructor of your intention to be absent does not waive your obligation to submit the work that is due on time.
+Late assignments lose one full letter grade per day they are late.
+The final exam and final project lose a full letter grade at a minimum if they are submitted after the posted deadline.
+They lose an additional letter grade each day they are late.
 An incomplete will only be granted when there are serious extenuating circumstances that occur after the withdrawal period.
+Inability to complete the policy project and final exam by the posted deadline is not grounds for an incomplete and may result in a failing grade and dismissal from the MPA program.

 Other Class Policies

-All cell phones are to be turned off in class.
+Cell phone use and texting will not be tolerated in this class.
+Turn off the ringer on your cell phone prior to class.
 If your phone rings, the Professor reserves the right to answer the call and/or to confiscate the phone.

 *Class schedule is subject to change.